amatiasq/vsc-sort-imports/README.md

   * Introduced `sort-imports.default-sort-style`, which defaults to `module-compact`.
 Other possible values are `module` and `eslint`.
   * Introduced `sort-imports.cache-package-json-config-checks` which defaults to `true`.
 When true, will cache calls to `import-sort-config` thereby improving performance
   (avoids repeated non-trival disk lookups and parsing).
+  * Fixed bug in `Save file without sorting import` which caused it to not work.

 #### 4.0.0